Hastings Banda: Personal life

 Banda had no known heirs but had a vast fortune that is run by his family.
 He was unmarried when he died.
 Cecilia Kadzamira was the official hostess or first lady of Malawi.
 She essentially ruled the country with her uncle, John Tembo, during Banda's last years.

 His affair and relationship with Merene French remains largely a mystery.
 He had rejected companionship and marriage and turned his back on the Englishwoman who extramaritally bore his son.
 In 2010, Jumani Johansson (1973–2019) claimed to be the son of the late president and was seeking DNA testing through the courts of Malawi.
 Grand niece Jane Dzanjalimodzi was the former executrix of his estate.

 Death

-Banda died at the Garden City Clinic in Johannesburg, South Africa on 25 November 1997, from respiratory failure.
-Although the clinic recorded his age as 99, Government officials state it was more likely he was aged around 90.
-Although he was buried with pomp, in the decade after his death there were calls for a more substantial memorial for the country's first president.
-Construction of a mausoleum with provision for a library and a dancing arena was begun in 2005.
-Completed in 2009 - at a cost of US$600,000 - the mausoleum is made out of marble and granite.
-Its four main pillars bear the initials of Banda's key principles – unity, loyalty, obedience and discipline.
-In 2009 a bronze statue of Banda was erected.
-From 10 April 1995, when former Prime Minister of India Morarji Desai died, Banda was the world's oldest living former head of government until his own death in 1997.
+Banda suffered from heart failure for several years.
+In 1997, he was admitted to the Queen Elizabeth Hospital in Blantyre before being transferred to South Africa, where he died on 25 November 1997.
+His funeral took place on 3 December, with several African heads of state in attendance.